top of page

 Temple citizens approved a Warrant Article, initiated by the Energy Committee, at the 2018 Town Meeting requesting the establishment of a task force to recommend options for transitioning our municipal energy usage to 100% renewables by 2030.

-The Task Force mission:
+The Task Force Mission:

 Provide Temple citizens with viable, cost-effective options for converting our municipal energy usage to 100% renewable energy by 2030.